Experimental evidence of Tc enhancement above 50 K and diode and paramagnetic-Meissner effects, in Nickelate films on highly reduced $SrTiO_3$: Discussion

 \section{Discussion}

-In the present study, experimental evidence for three novel phenomena in nickelate films was found. $T_c$ enhancement to 50-70 K at ambient pressure, a giant paramagnetic Meissner effect peak around 48 K, and a polarity-reversible diode effect.
-To the best of our knowledge, $T_c$ above 50 K as found here is the highest reported in reduced nickelate films.
+In the present study, experimental evidence for three novel phenomena in nickelate films was found. $\mathrm{T}_\mathrm{c}$ enhancement to 50-70 K at ambient pressure, a giant paramagnetic Meissner effect peak around 48 K, and a polarity-reversible diode effect.
+To the best of our knowledge, $\mathrm{T}_\mathrm{c}$ above 50 K as found here is the highest reported in reduced nickelate films at ambient pressure.
 Since this effect seems to be strongly dependent on the highly reduced STO substrate, we decided to repeat the experiment on a different new film but with a longer annealing time.
-The high $T_c$ observed was well reproduced in this new film, but in addition giant PME peak and diode effects were discovered.
+The high $\mathrm{T}_\mathrm{c}$ observed was well reproduced in this new film, but in addition giant PME peak and diode effects were discovered.
 In the following, we discuss these three phenomena.

-\subsection{$T_c$ enhancement}
+\subsection{$\rm T_c$ enhancement}

-Ever since the discovery of superconductivity in reduced nickelate thin films \cite{Hwang}, the quest to increase their $T_c$ has been ongoing.
-By better controlling the deposition, composition and annealing in $CaH_2$ conditions, success was achieved but it seems the substrate on which the films were deposited, played a major role in obtaining the highest $T_c$ value.
-Instead of the commonly used STO substrate, the use of $NdGaO_3$ substrates yielded the highest $T_c$ values so far (25 and 38 K) \cite{FreeStanding,ChowAriando}.
-In our study, we still use the STO substrate, but in a highly reduced and conducting state and this seems to be the essential ingredient in pushing $T_c$ up.
-The lattice constant of reduced and normal STO are almost the same \cite{SameLatticeConstant}, therefore the increased $T_c$ doesn't originate in strains in our case.
-This conclusion is also strengthened by the fact that the present films in which $T_c$ was enhanced are 30-80 nm thick, too thick to be affected by strain with the substrate, unless this is an interface effect.
-The later is actually the case, as can be deduced from the results in Figs. S3 and S4 of the supplement, obtained in 20 and 10 nm thick films.\\
+Ever since the discovery of superconductivity in reduced nickelate thin films \cite{Hwang}, the quest to increase their $\mathrm{T}_\mathrm{c}$ has been ongoing.
+By better controlling the deposition, composition and annealing in $\rm CaH_2$ conditions, success was achieved but strains with the substrate on which the films were deposited, played a major role in obtaining the highest $\mathrm{T}_\mathrm{c}$ value \cite{Segedin2023}.
+Instead of the commonly used STO substrate, the use of $\rm NdGaO_3$ substrates yielded the highest $\mathrm{T}_\mathrm{c}$ values so far (25 and 38 K) \cite{FreeStanding,ChowAriando}.
+In our study, we still use the STO substrate, but in a highly reduced and conducting state and this seems to be the essential ingredient in pushing $\mathrm{T}_\mathrm{c}$ up.
+The lattice constant of reduced and normal STO are almost the same \cite{SameLatticeConstant}, therefore the increased $\mathrm{T}_\mathrm{c}$ doesn't seem to originate in additional strains in our case.
+This conclusion is also strengthened by the fact that the present films in which $\mathrm{T}_\mathrm{c}$ was enhanced are 30-80 nm thick, too thick to be affected by strain from the substrate, unless this is an interface effect.
+The later might actually be the case, as can be deduced from the results in Figs. S3 and S4 of the supplement, obtained in 20 and 10 nm thick films.\\